 But in all seriousness, I NEVER left time to eat breakfast in the morning and about 10 am at school, I would hop in line to buy some freshly baked cookies from the cafeteria–real healthy, huh?!

 Nowadays, if I even wait an hour to eat breakfast after getting up, I turn into the grump of all grumps and if I am really not careful, I will pass out from blood sugar issues.
-So NOW I make breakfast a priority–for myself AND for my family.
+So NOW I make breakfast a priority–for myself AND for my family, hence why I have a huge arsenal of easy, healthy breakfast recipes.

 And as you know, oatmeal or any recipe with oats, happen to be one of my favorite go-tos for healthy meals.